by Ceridwen Brown

 Li Tanguha: It depends on the city you’re in – in the north there’s more punk and more metal.
 In the South, there is more post-rock, post-punk and electric bands.
 We always go to see the live show and then maybe find some songs they upload to the internet.
 Some punk bands don’t sound very good recorded but their live shows are great.
 You need to come to the livehouse and see the performance; not just listen to the recordings.
 The live thing is cool and it’s enough for us.
 I think to have fun is the most important thing.

 Who are your favorite local bands to watch live at the moment and why?

 Yiyi: I know another band called 利事, I guess the translation would be Laisee, but it’s more like Cantonese.
 They also have a female drummer – she’s my idol!
 Her name is 坎瞳 Kan Tong, I met them last month when they were rehursing near my drum studio.

 Wang Zhengdian: Flyx is my favourite band in Beijing.
 They sound like Anti-Flag and their intro song is ‘The Ecstasy of Gold’ (from the movie The Good, the Bad and the Ugly) – same as Metallica and I’m a BIG Metallica fan.
 The first time I saw them I was in another livehouse and in a very bad mood; just sitting in the corner drinking beer alone.
 I hear the song and immediately go to the stage to watch their show.
 It was so cool; they are powerful and super technical.

 Yiyi: Their drummer is really excellent; male drummer (laughing), but good.
 Very good.

 Yiyi writes down a list of more female drummers and bands for me to contact.
 You can hear her girl band, OK绷～ here at the CHINA GRRL bandcamp page.
-The compliation is a work in progress and will be availble to purchase in full in the future.
+The compilation is a work in progress and will be available to purchase in full in the future.